romeric/Fastor/README.md

 </p>

-Notice over two orders of magnitude performance gain using Fastor.
+Notice the almost two orders of magnitude performance gain using Fastor.
 Again the real performance gain comes from the fact that Fastor eliminates zeros from the computation.

 ### Smart expression templates
 A must have feature of every numerical linear algebra and even more so tensor contraction frameworks is lazy evaluation of arbitrary chained operations.
 Consider the following expression